sanikk/algolabra/documentation/implementation_document.md

 Octile distance is used as heuristic.

 There are no huge inefficiencies in either.
-So we are down

 ## Performance and O-analysis comparisons